sherburne/cordova-HTTP/README.md

- _I've modified this plugin to support application/json data on POST requests._
+ _TFS: I've modified this plugin to support application/json data on POST requests._

 cordovaHTTP